 - Local Search

 - Social Network Integration

-If mobile optimization and marketing is not part of your online presence, make it happen now!
-With more and more people turning to their mobile devices for Internet usage every day, your business cannot afford to miss this strategy.
+If mobile optimization and marketing are not part of your online presence, make it happen now!
+With more and more people turning to their mobile devices for Internet users every day, your business cannot afford to miss this strategy.

-2016 is scheduled to be the year where mobile searched surpasses desktop searches.
+2016 is scheduled to be the year where mobile searches surpass desktop searches.